mikimoqi/Data-Analysis-Using-Python-/README.md

 ## Team Members

 - Person 1: Micky Yin (#48376140), I am majoring in Computer Science with strong interest in back-end development.
 I am interested to learn game development and some machine learning nice to meet you all!
-- Person 2: one sentence about you!
+- Person 2: Brandon Krieg 56913452.
+Computer Science major with strong emphasis on scientific, mathematical computing
 - Person 3: one sentence about you!

 ## References